Erromango: Geology

 Erromango, like most other islands of the Vanuatu archipelago, is volcanic in origin.
 It is composed of basalt and andesite from the late Miocene-Recent periods and is situated along a Pliocene-Recent volcanic chain that is moving to the north-northwest.
 Most of the island is fringed with a platform of uplifted coral reef limestone dating from the Late Pleistocene and Holocene.

 Volcanism

-Erromango was formed during a prolonged period of volcanic activity took place between 6-1 Ma.
+Erromango was formed during a prolonged period of volcanic activity took place between 6 and 1 Ma.

 The island is an ancient underwater volcano that has been raised 100-300m above sea level by tectonic uplift, forming a plateau on which stand three sets of eroded volcanic cones in the centre, north and east of the island.
 The centre is divided into two volcanoes; Mount Melkum (758m) to the west, and Nompun Umpan (802m) to the east.
 In the north of the island, Mount William (682m) is a strombolian cone with a caldera 6 km wide and around 600m deep.

 The eastern peninsula that forms Traitor's Head, north of Cook's Bay on the east coast, is the youngest volcanic formation on the island and consists of four stratovolcanoes (Urap, Ulenu, Rantop and Wahous).
 A submarine volcano between the peninsula and nearby Vetemanu last erupted in 1881.